learn-co-curriculum/python_101_sea_chi/python_101.md

 Tuples are similar to lists, but they are immutable.
 We define them with open and closed parens.
-Tuples are hashable [https://docs.python.org/3/glossary.html#term-hashable].
+Tuples are [hashable](https://docs.python.org/3/glossary.html#term-hashable).
 An object is hashable if its value does not change over time.

 Sets are like lists, but all the values are unique.
 They are defined with curly braces We see instantiating a set with duplicate values shrinks down the set to the unique values.